Michael Parsons known as Michael

 I am a strong advocate of the need to ensure that higher education teaching and learning should bridge academic and professional practice.
 As Course Leader for the MSc Public Relations programme at USW I have developed close links with the Chartered Institute of Public Relations (CIPR) and the Public Relations and Communications Association (PRCA), which has resulted in the course being fully accreditated by both professional bodies.

-In June 2018 I was honoured to accept an invitation to join the PRCA Wales Group as Vice Chairman.
+In June 2018 I was honoured to join the PRCA Wales Group.
 My main role is to ensure that the Wales PRCA Group continues to grow as a dynamic body of regional PR and communications professionals.
-Vice Chair of the PRCA Wales Group.

 Mike has acted as a marketing consultant for a diverse range of organisations, including SME’s, political groups and charities.